To read Part I click here

 A waiter was sent to tell Hoffstet and Hobart to be quiet.
 They merely insulted the waiter.
 Producer Pincus called the police, who arrested the two men for disorderly conduct.
 At the police station Hoffstet fainted and was sent to New York Hospital.
 Pincus then withdrew charges and the offending men were released.

 Events involving the Mamzelle Champagne company weren’t all so grim.
 On the afternoon of July 18, the show—with all its actors, musicians, costumes, and scenery—transferred for a single benefit performance to the Hebrew Orphan Asylum at Amsterdam Avenue and 137th Street.
 The company, orchestra, and equipment traveled in a parade of automobiles provided by Richard W. Meade, President of the Metropolitan Transportation Company.
 The orphans were reportedly delighted by both the show and the souvenirs distributed.
 Immediately afterward, the company rushed back to Madison Square Garden for the evening performance.

 |Spice’s Big Six up close and personal.|

 Morbid curiosity about the show faded, but ticket sales remained robust.
 Audiences seemed interested in attending Mamzelle Champagne for its own sake.
 Refinements to the show continued.
-New features debuted even during its final week, when a blackface toe dance by Madlyn Jane Summers was introduced.
+New features debuted even during its final week, when Madlyn Jane Summers introduced a blackface toe dance.

 |August 1906 newspaper advertisement for Mamzelle Champagne.|